-There is more to the Royal Hawaiian than meets the eye.
-The Pink Palace of the Pacific is one of the visually most striking beachfront buildings in Waikiki, but the secret of its uniqueness is not just in its looks.
-This pink lady is not only a luxury hotel but a palace.
-You will feel the difference if you spend your dream Hawaii vacation there.
+There is more to the Royal Hawaiian Hotel than meets the eye.
+The Pink Palace of the Pacific is one of the most visually striking beachfront buildings in Waikiki, but the secret of its uniqueness is not just in its looks.
+This pink lady is not only a luxury hotel, she truly is a palace!
+You will feel the difference if you spend your dream Hawaiian vacation here.

-Anyone taking a walk down Waikiki beach cannot overlook this flamingo-hued extravaganza, completely different from the modern high-rise towers all around, with its irregular sprawling shape, architecture and bell tower, its balconies and stucco facade.
-The style may remind you of a colonial mission compound from some old movie set in California or Mexico.
+Anyone taking a walk down Waikiki beach cannot overlook this flamingo pink-hued extravaganza, completely different from the modern high-rise towers all around, with its irregular sprawling shape, Spanish-Moorish architecture and bell tower, and its balconies and stucco facade.
+The style may remind you of a Spanish colonial compound from some old movie set in California or Spain.

 Not by chance, because the inspiration came from Rudolph Valentino.
-His home in Beverly Hills, the "Falcon Liar", was built in the same Spanish Mission Revival style, very popular among Hollywood stars in the 1920s.
+His home in Beverly Hills, the "Falcon Lair", was built in the same Spanish Mission Revival style, very popular among Hollywood stars in the 1920s.
 If you wonder why the Royal Hawaiian hotel is pink, this is the second most popular color for "mission houses".
-Much more striking than white if you want to impress your wealthy clientele with something extraordinary.
+It's much more striking than white if you want to impress your wealthy clientele with something extraordinary.

 Valentino would never get a chance to stay at the Royal Hawaiian, because his untimely death happened just a few months before the grand opening gala of the hotel on February 1st, 1927.
 But many of his Hollywood colleagues spent their holidays there in the years that followed: Mary Pickford and Douglas Fairbanks, Clark Gable, Bing Crosby, Shirley Temple, Marilyn Monroe, Clark Gable, Frank Sinatra, to quote some of the most resounding names.